bullenweg/bullenweg.github.io/README.md

 #### Publishes "[WP Engine is not WordPress](https://wordpress.org/news/2024/09/wp-engine/)"

+> It has to be said and repeated: WP Engine is not WordPress.
+My own mother was confused and thought WP Engine was an official thing.

+WordPress.org itself acknowledges the same confusion exists with WordPress.com.

+> People are often confused about the differences between WordPress.com and WordPress.org because they sure sound similar.
+This workshop highlights the key differences between .Org and .Com.
+Watch this short video to answer any questions you have. ~[What is the difference between WordPress .Com and .Org?](https://learn.wordpress.org/tutorial/what-is-the-difference-between-wordpress-org-and-com/)

+Matt goes on to say:

 > WordPress is a content management system, and the content is sacred.
 Every change you make to every page, every post, is tracked in a revision system, just like the Wikipedia.
 > ...
 > **WP Engine turns this off**.
 They disable revisions because it costs them more money to store the history of the changes in the database, and they don’t want to spend that to protect your content.